 AirAsia X Malaysia ended the June quarter with an RM-652.5 million net loss.
 As the low-cost long-haul carrier resumed passenger operations in the quarter after two years of grounding due to the Covid crisis, the result can’t be compared to last year’s.
 AirAsia X restarts with a quarterly loss.

-Comparison is meaningless for another reason, as AirAsia X also changed its financial year from January-December to July-June in 2021.
-The operating loss for the quarter was RM-653.8 million, EBITDA RM-691.5 million, the company announced on August 19.
+Comparison is meaningless for another reason, as AirAsia X also changed its financial year to end on December 31, 2022, from June 30 in 2021.
+The operating loss for the quarter was RM-653.8 million, EBITDA RM -691.5 million, the company announced on August 19.